passingcuriosity/talks/presentation.md

 ---
 title: So you think you can map [safely]
-subtitle: "And: a Fix for Free"
+subtitle: "Or: a Fix for Free"
+subsubtitle: "Or: Functional Programming with Structured Graphs"
 author: Thomas Sutton
 date: 25 July 2018
 ---